rdegges/rdegges-www/content/2010/deployment-system-requirements.md

 ---
-title: "Deployment System Requirements"
+aliases:
+  - /deployment-system-requirements/
 date: "2010-12-18"
+description: "Just some personal thoughts to myself about what my continuous deployment systems need to look like to be successful."
 tags: ["programming"]
+title: "Deployment System Requirements"
 slug: "deployment-system-requirements"
-description: "Just some personal thoughts to myself about what my continuous deployment systems need to look like to be successful."
 ---